Kampf dem Dampf: how Pfizer bought tobacco activists

 One thing that the ABNR has strongly recommended to date is help through a smoking cessation therapy, which by pure coincidence involves the use of products from the pharmaceutical industries.

 By the time Pfizer's large donation arrived, the cooperation had already started and was so close that a permanent representative of the pharmaceutical company was even a member of the Aktionsbündnis "steering committee".
 The steering committee, as you well know, is the body in which legislative initiatives are discussed, where strategies are developed and contacts are made in politics and therefore Pfizer has achieved a lot from this position.

-The job of this Pifizer representative was to increase Nicorette's sales.
-When Johnson & Johnson, Pifizer's direct competitor, took over the business in 2006, the representative also passed on to the new employer.
+This Pifizer representative's job was to increase Nicorette's sales.
+When Johnson & Johnson, Pifizer's direct competitor, took over the business in 2006, the representative also passed to the new employer.
 He remained closely linked to ABNR even years later, until its release in 2013.